 Banks, no thanks

-It was after the 2008 global financial crisis that P2P lending gathered pace as small businesses found it increasingly difficult to secure loans from banks, and regulations increased capital costs for the banks themselves.
+After the 2008 global financial crisis, P2P lending gathered pace as small businesses found it increasingly difficult to secure loans from banks, and regulations increased capital costs for the banks themselves.
 Peer-to-peer lenders, operating by different rules and regulations, offered a solution to those underserved by traditional lending institutions; by using technology to match borrowers with individuals or companies who wanted to lend, these ‘non-banks’ gained a major foothold in the market.

 “When we set up the business, one of our first clients’ was a peer-to-peer lender,” says Chris Notley, Managing Director at Chamberlain.
 “It was exciting to be part of the future, to find specialists for this newly launched innovative company.
 We’ve been a recruitment partner to many P2P lenders since.”

-A sector’s resilience can only be truly tested in a crisis – the uncertainty of Brexit followed by a shrinking economy in the wake of Covid has certainly taken its toll.
-P2P lending companies have been faced with nervous investors wanting to withdraw funds but unable to access due to the effects of the pandemic on borrowers.
-We’ve seen the collapse of major lending platforms and a slowdown in sector growth.
+A crisis can truly test a sector’s resilience – the uncertainty of Brexit followed by a shrinking economy in the wake of Covid has certainly taken its toll.
+As a result, P2P lending companies have been faced with nervous investors wanting to withdraw funds but unable to access them due to the effects of the pandemic on borrowers.
+This has led to the collapse of major lending platforms and a slowdown in sector growth.

-But out of crisis comes opportunity and this economic downturn has boosted merger and acquisition activity in the P2P sector.
+But out of crisis comes opportunity, and this economic downturn has boosted merger and acquisition activity in the P2P sector.
 Banks have seized the opportunity to acquire platforms and use the technology and efficient lending capabilities to drive their growth in lending.
-We’ve seen a shift in attitude as P2P lenders’ work with banks, rather than against them, and this trend is likely to continue as platforms prioritise secure funding lines and scalability.
+This has resulted in a shift in attitude as P2P lenders’ work with banks rather than against them.
+This trend is likely to continue as platforms prioritise secure funding lines and scalability.

 P2P: a lifeline